 The test appears under 'My test definitions'.
 Tests and exams can be managed in this library of test definitions, for example adding tests to a group.

 What kind of tests am I able to make?

-Drillster supports various test types, including diagnostic tests, adaptive tests, static tests and PIN secured exams.
-Detailed group and individual reporting is available.
+Drillster supports various test types, including diagnostic tests, adaptive tests, static tests and PIN-secured exams.
+Detailed group and individual reporting are available.

 What functionalities can I use?